swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 Some new syntax has been introduced in this example.

--   On line 3 We begin the while loop.
-Notice that instead of using the not-equals symbol, !=, we can simply enter "is not" which is easier to read.
-This while loop will execute until sequence[0]= -1 .
-That is, until deletes all of the entries of the sequence that come before -1.

 -   On line 4, we compute the product of the elements just to make this more interesting.

--   On line 5, we use the \`del\` keyword to remove the first element of the list, shifting every element down one.
+-   On line 5, we use the `del` keyword to remove the first element of the list, shifting every element down one.

 **Watch Out**